thatfuckingbird/hydownloader/docs/Tutorial.md

 `hydownloader-daemon` is usually resilient to sudden shutdowns and network errors, with the exception that if it happens to be terminated in the middle of a large subscription check, then subsequent checks might miss older not-yet-downloaded files (as it sees that there are many already downloaded files and stops searching).

+You can identify all potential instances of missed files (caused either by sudden shutdown, gallery-dl erroring or some other cause) by checking the list of 'missed subscription checks' (see later).
+If you find an entry there for a specific sub, you can manually open the source gallery of that sub and check for any missed files.
+If you regularly check the 'missed subscription checks' list, you can be sure that no files were skipped that should have been downloaded.

-You can work this around either by increasing the number of required consecutive already-seen files to stop searching (configurable for each subscription), or by manually queueing a one-off download with a high stop threshold if you know that a specific subscription might be affected.
+Other ways you can work around this are either by increasing the number of required consecutive already-seen files to stop searching (configurable for each subscription), or by manually queueing a one-off download with a high stop threshold if you know that a specific subscription might be affected.
 If the number of already-seen files required to stop is larger than the amount a single check of the subscription can ever produce then of course this problem can never occur.